CheyenneMDavid/Just-Cakes/README.md

 ## Features:

-- **Promotional Carousel**
+### Promotional Carousel

 The homepage features a dynamic Promotional Carousel that continuously scrolls:

 - _Spend over £95 for free delivery_
 - _Click & Collect Available_
 - _Contact phone number for making direct contact_

-- **Homepage / Cake Gallery**.
+### Homepage / Cake Gallery

 The homepage acts as the landing page and also the gallery that showcases the cake styles available, all of which are separated into categories of Wedding, Birthday and Novelty so that a user can easily find what they're looking for, but not without having a cursory glance at the variety available, as each cake image is accompanied by the cake name, a short excerpt describing the cake which acts as a link to the detail page of that cake.
 With clear navigation at the top, leading to other parts of the site, including a link for admins of the site to go straight to the django admin panel, a user is able to find their way about, easily.

-- **Individual Cake Detail Page**
+### Individual Cake Detail Page

 Once a user selects a cake from our homepage gallery, they are taken to a detailed page dedicated to that cake.
 The detail page offers an in-depth look at the cake, including larger clear images, a comprehensive description, pricing, and keys to make clear when a cake is plant based or gluten free.

-- **User Reviews List Page**
+### User Reviews List Page

 A list page for User Reviews.
 An image, when uploaded by the user, else a default image.
 An excerpt with accompanying photos, when uploaded by the authenticated user, else a default image is provided, with the Authors name, post title, excerpt from the post and the published date and time along with a heart and a number, representing the number of likes.

-- **Individual User Review Detail Page**
+### Individual User Review Detail Page

 A page in which the entire post could be read by a user and where comments and likes can be added by authenticated users.

-- **Update & Deletion of Profile**
+### Update & Deletion of Profile

 Upon initial registration, users have an account automatically created.
 But other than their user name, the fields are empty. upon sigh in, the authenticated user has the facility to view account via the navigation where they can update the profile or delete it, there by deleting account.

-- **Contact Form Submission**
+### Contact Form Submission

 Users, both authenticated and non-authenticated can enter their details with a description of their requirements in a contact for for submission in order to be contacted by Just Cakes.

+### Registration/Sign-In/Sign-Out

-- **Registration/Sign-In/Sign-Out**: User authentication is managed using Allauth, ensuring a smooth registration, login, and logout process.
+User authentication is managed using Allauth, ensuring a smooth registration, login, and logout process.

+### Customer Profile Management

-- **Customer Profile Management**: Whilst user's profiles are automatically created upon registration, they are in essence blank other than their user name.
+Whilst user's profiles are automatically created upon registration, they are in essence blank other than their user name.
 Further to this, users can fully create, update, and delete their profiles on the site.

-  &nbsp;
+### Admin Capabilities

-- **Admin Capabilities**: Admins can easily add cake data, including images and details, via the Django admin panel.
+Admins can easily add cake data, including images and details, via the Django admin panel.
 Here, admins are able to create new categories, flavours, descriptions and update prices.

+---

 ## Pre-requisites

-#### For basic functionality:
+### For basic functionality:

 ```
 Django3.2.20